microsoft/malmo/doc/build_macosx.md

   brew link --overwrite xsd
   ```
 Installing some of these dependencies may create linking errors.
 Follow the instructions suggested by the error messages.
+You may also need to follow the first three steps found here to update Java 3D to version 1.5: https://blogs.oracle.com/mart/entry/installing_java3d_1_5_on

 3. Clone and build Project Malmo:
     1. `git clone https://github.com/Microsoft/malmo.git ~/MalmoPlatform`